 - A female in heat, or with puppies, might act aggressively toward other dogs.
 Two neutered males will be more aggressive toward each other than two neutered males.

 - Some dogs act any way they want since they’ve assumed a leadership position with their caregiver.

-As you can see, there are a lot of ways a dog acquires a disposition for acting aggressively toward other dogs.
+As you can see, there are a lot of ways a dog acquires a disposition on how to treat aggressive dog behavior.
 It’s important for you not to unintentionally reinforce this sort of behavior.
 You can try a few things.
 Take him for frequent walks where he can be exposed and socialize with other dogs.
 Do not restrain him for wanting to investigate another dog if you don’t know his intentions.

 If you sense that you can’t control your dog aggressiveness, consider to consult an expert.
 Unless you are a dog expert, actually there is not much you can do to deal with your dog aggressiveness.
 An expert can diagnose the inflicting problem.
 And he can decide on how to treat your dog.

 But in the end, your dog will be in your hands.
 Get control of your dog.
-Take a leadership position in training your dog.
+The first point on how to deal with an aggressive dog is to recognise what is happening with the dog.
+Then we take a leadership position in training our dog.